Dragostea din tei: Live performances

-Legacy and aftermath
+Legacy

-Critics have remarked the song's atypical global success despite being performed in a non-English language, with one drawing a comparison to the viral impact of the 2012 hit "Gangnam Style" by South Korean rapper Psy (pictured in 2012), sung in Korean.
+Critics have remarked the song's atypical global success despite being performed in a non-English language, with one drawing a comparison to the viral impact of the 2012 song "Gangnam Style" by South Korean rapper Psy (pictured in 2012), sung in Korean.

+Publications such as Rolling Stone and Billboard rank "Dragostea din tei" as among the best boy band songs of all time.
 Critics have highlighted the cultural and historical significance of "Dragostea din tei" to Romania and Moldova.
 Reflecting on its sustained chart presence, Andrei Vulpescu of Curentul characterized the track's global impact—spanning over nine months—as an unparalleled milestone in the history of Romanian music.
+Loredana Costache of Evenimentul Zilei wrote that the song opened the door for Romanian artists to achieve international chart success.
 In 2015, the British Foreign, Commonwealth and Development Office ranked "Dragostea din tei" among the five songs that best represented Romania, notably being the only contemporary release on the list.
 Author Paul Brummell commented that its inclusion as a track of Moldovan origin underscored the prevailing perception that the ethnic Romanian community of Moldova shares a common cultural space with Romania.
 (Note: Some sources misattribute "Dragostea din tei" as being of Romanian origin.)

 Libertatea remarked that "Dragostea din tei" had "done more for Romania's image than all politicians put together", while Balan stated in an interview that his greatest source of pride was promoting the Romanian language through the song.
 Commenting on its symbolic importance to Moldova, Yle's Tuukka Tuomasjukka wrote that the track's widespread popularity signified a cultural shift, ushering Moldova into the European cultural landscape in an unprecedented manner, following its period as part of the Soviet Union.

 Another examined aspect of the song's legacy has been its linguistic and cross-cultural resonance.
 Paul Sexton of Billboard described "Dragostea din tei" as a testament to music's ability to transcend national borders, writing that it "managed to convey uninhibited joy better than any phrase in the English language probably could".
 Rivista Studios Minto similarly reflected on the track's unusual linguistic breakthrough, describing its success in Western markets―despite being sung in a language rarely heard in mainstream pop―as an exceptional occurrence, comparing it to South Korean rapper Psy's viral 2012 single "Gangnam Style", performed in Korean.
 Expanding on the impact of "Dragostea din tei", Wolk of The Believer argued that "not even the words but the sound of the recording [are] now part of the fabric of the Internet", having become a "standard".